-Mitchell Atencio is a writer and photographer originally from Atlanta, currently living near Phoenix.
+Mitchell Atencio is a writer and photographer originally from Atlanta, based in Washington, D.C.
 As a journalist, Mitchell empowers communities and individuals, serving as a witness to truth and contemplation.
 He is a photographer who develops his own film and a graphic designer.

 Mitchell is (mostly) discalced out of religious commitment and spends his free time consuming coffee and theological texts.